Caffeinate At Home

 Another great way to avoid overspending is to make a list of the things you need and commit to ONLY buying what is on it.

-If you live in an urban area with lots of shopping locations nearby, you'll want to stick to your list but purchase the items on it at the lowest possible prices.
+If you live in an urban area with many shopping locations nearby, you’ll want to stick to your list but purchase the items on it at the lowest possible prices.

-Inevitably you'll find something in the store that you just have to have think you need, or you'll add something to your list that makes you take a second thought.
+Inevitably, you’ll find something in the store that you have to buy think you need, or you’ll add something to your list that makes you take a second thought.

 Use Coupons